ROCm-DS/hipDF/docs/install/hipDF-support.rst

 hipDF supported environments, features, and interfaces
 *******************************************************

-hipDF requires ROCm 7.0.0 or later running on a ROCm-supported operating system.
+hipDF requires ROCm 7.0.0 or later running on a `ROCm-supported operating system <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`__.
 Using Ubuntu 22.04 or later is recommended.
 See `ROCm installation for Linux <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>`_ for installation instructions.

 hipDF is supported on gfx942 and gfx90a only.

-There is no support for:
+hipDF only supports features from cuDF 25.02.
+Support is limited to C++ and Python interfaces.
+A Java interface is not supported.

+hipDF does not support:

 * zstd compression and decompression
 * GPU direct storage (KvikIO, cuFile)
 * rocTX tracing

-Support is limited to C++ and Python interfaces.
-There is no official Java interface support.

-hipDF only supports features from cuDF 25.02.

-There is no official support for:

 * Per-thread default streams (PTDS)
 * Integration with Dask hipDF or Dask HIP
 * Interoperability with Polars